Business Integration Solutions documentation

 AttributeBlock and AttributePrefix accept a text value or an empty string.

-If AttributeBlock has a value, an field with the configured name is retrieved to get attributes of the target element.
+If AttributeBlock has a value, a field with the configured name retrieves attributes of the target element.

-If AttributePrefix has a value, fields with that prefix are searched in the JSON object to get the list of attributes.
+If AttributePrefix has a value, fields with that prefix search in the JSON object to get the list of attributes.

-If both AttributeBlock and AttributePrefix do not have values, no attributes are added to elements as they cannot be identified.
+If both AttributeBlock and AttributePrefix are empty, no attributes add to elements.

 AttributeBlock: Attributes, AttributePrefix: ''